Ammonia bunkering pilot safety study

 Validate & finalise findings with industry stakeholders across the supply chain

-22 industry partners have signed letters of collaboration to share confidential technical information with the consortium so a robust set of recommendations can be made to regulators
+22 industry partners signed letters of collaboration to share confidential technical information with the consortium so a robust set of recommendations can be made to regulators.

 Industry Consultation & Alignment Panel

-As part of this study, an Industry Consultation and Alignment Panel (iCAP) has been set up to solicit inputs in response to recommendations from this study before the report is finalised and presented to the regulators.
+As part of this study, an Industry Consultation and Alignment Panel (iCAP) of 130 members was set up to solicit inputs in response to recommendations from this study before the report was finalised.